kuemmel/MWO-Export-Parser/README.md

-# This is heavily under construction and won't probably be finished
+# This is heavily under construction

 # mwo-parse-export
-Export/Import Strings are a new feature in MWO.
-Mech builds can be saved and shared.
-A lot of people use resources like [smurfy's mechlab](https://mwo.smurfy-net.de/mechlab) to build and share their mechs, though.
-Since MWO now supports importing mechs, I thought it'd be great to see how the strings are created and how to parse them and maybe even write a library so that existing tools can also import from/export to MWO.
+Export/Import Strings are a new feature in [MWO](https://mwomercs.com/).
+Mech builds can be shared among mech warriors via short strings containing builds.
+Before the comunity heavily relied on tools like [smurfy's mechlab](https://mwo.smurfy-net.de/mechlab) to build, share and try new loadouts.

+This is a little summer vacation project and won't go anywhere.
+I hope someone with some experience in javascript sees this and  writes an extension.
+My goal is to create a mech from an export string and use that to create a JSON object with the required information for the [smurfy api](https://github.com/smurfy/mwo-api-sample)

-## Explanation
+# Explanation
-### Export Strings in MWO
+## Export Strings in MWO
 * The strings consist of the mech id (first 4-6 places, for example `Avb3000`) and
 * a list of parts with armor and items `20p20q40|2@|2@|2@r20s20t20u20v20w2030:0`

 * Each part consists of 2 digits for armor and IDs for the items, each with a `|` prefix
   * Digits are in base 64 from '0' to 'o' on the ASCII table (basically `x.charCodeAt(0) - "0".charCodeAt(0)`).
-The ids are also in "least significant digit first notation", so `>1` <=> `1>` = `1*64^1 + >*64^0` = `78`
+The ids are also in "least significant digit first notation", so `>1` <=> `1>` = `1*64^1 + ">"*64^0` = `78`
 * a character is used to map armor and ids to the given part
   * `p` Center Torso
   * `q` Right Torso